-If you already use Gmail but have recently switched to using Google Apps for your business, you may want to collect all your old Gmail email and have that sent to your new account.
+If you already use Gmail but have recently switched to using G Suite for your business, you may want to collect all your old Gmail email and have that sent to your new account.

 This is possible using the tutorial below, which describes the two steps involved in getting this working.

 In this example, I am going to use firstname.lastname@example.org as the example old email account and email@example.com (our former parent business, which had a full Google Apps setup).